mariomartgarcia/privileged_logistic_regression/README.md

-# Extending the use of privileged information paradigm to logistic regression.
+# Extending the learning using privileged information paradigm to logistic regression

 > LRIT+ and LR+ classifiers